Aghosh993/EL6483_EmbeddedSystems/build_tools/redmond_rodeo/README.md

 Once the installer downloads, launch it.
 Just do a default installation, clicking "next" until you're done.

-Once the installation is complete, download the ST-Link utility from http://www.st.com/en/embedded-software/stsw-link004.html
+Once the installation is complete, download the ST-Link utility from http://www.st.com/en/embedded-software/stsw-link004.html.
+Click "Get software" at the top, and "Get software" under the "Order from ST" column at the bottom of the page.

 (You may have to provide and verify your name/email for this stage.
 In that case a download link will be emailed to you be ST)